antoniohoff/antoniohoff/README.md

-- 👋 Hi, I’m @antoniohoff
+- 👋 Hi, I’m Antonio
+- 🔬 I have a high school degree as a Chemical techician
+- 🚛 I was a truck driver for 4 years
 - 🌱 I’m currently learning PHP
+- 🏺 My goal here is to become independent developer
-- 🚛 I drove long haul truck for 4 years
+- 🚛 I was a truck driver for 4 years
 - 🇨🇦 Someday I plan to live in Canada

 <!---